OPEC and allies prepare to deepen oil output cuts

 By Rania El Gamal, Shadia Nasralla and Alex Lawler

-VIENNA, Dec 5 (Reuters) - OPEC and its allies led by Russia were moving closer on Thursday to agreeing to deeper oil supply cuts next year to support crude prices and prevent a glut, sources from OPEC and its allied producers said.
+VIENNA, Dec 5 (Reuters) - OPEC and its allies led by Russia on Thursday were moving closer to agreeing one of the deepest output cuts this decade to support crude prices and prevent a glut, sources from OPEC and its allied producers said.

-The Organization of the Petroleum Exporting Countries (OPEC) meets on Thursday in Vienna followed by a meeting with Russia and others, a grouping known as OPEC+, on Friday.
+The Organization of the Petroleum Exporting Countries (OPEC) meets on Thursday in Vienna and with Russia and others, a grouping known as OPEC+, on Friday.

+Three OPEC+ sources told Reuters on Thursday the group would discuss increasing current cuts of 1.2 million barrels per day by more than 400,000 bpd.

+The current cuts expire in March and OPEC+ sources and delegates have said the new deal could be extended to June or until the end of 2020.

 OPEC+ has curbed supply since 2017 to counter booming output from the United States, which has become the world's biggest producer.